KaiYan289/RLpapersnote/README.md

 # Application

 RL is currently not very popular in deployment of production (as of 2020/2021), as the sample efficiency are low and it may have no significant edge over expert systems and traditional analytical models in real-life.

+## Economy

+* *Welfare Maximization in Competitive Equilibrium: Reinforcement Learning for Markov Exchange Economy* (ICML 22') [TBD]

+* *Pessimism meets VCG: Learning Dynamic Mechanism Design via Offline Reinforcement Learning* (ICML 22') [TBD]

 ## Tensor Decomposition

+* *Optimizing Tensor Network Contraction Using Reinforcement Learning* (ICML 22') [TBD]

-*A novel rank selection scheme in tensor ring decomposition based on reinforcement learning for deep neural networks* (ICASSP 20')
+* *A novel rank selection scheme in tensor ring decomposition based on reinforcement learning for deep neural networks* (ICASSP 20')

 ## Software Engineering